Are you an online education provider with large volumes of text?

 The API is easy to use.
 You don’t have to extract text from your document, just send plain text, HTML or documents and get back translated text.
 The scale is optimized for almost any volume.

-Upload a small .txt or .html or .vtt file and we'll send you the result per email.
+Upload a small .txt or .html or .vtt or .docx or .pptx or .xlsx file and we'll send you the result per email.
 (Rest assured that your email address won't be used for other purposes.)

 Detailed instructions are available as pdf.